briansniffen/muchsync/muchsync.1.md

 # EXAMPLES

+To initialize a the muchsync database, you can run:

-    muchsync -vv --new
+    muchsync -vv

-Run "notmuch new", then build the initial muchsync database on a server.
+This first executes "`notmuch new`", then builds the initial muchsync database from the contents of your maildir (the directory specified as `database.path` in your notmuch configuration file).
 This command may take several minutes the first time it is run, as it must compute a content hash of every message in the database.
+Note that you do not need to run this command, as muchsync will initialize the database the first time a client tries to synchronize anyway.

-    muchsync --init ~/maildir myserver --new
+    muchsync --init ~/maildir myserver

-First run "notmuch new" on myserver, then create a replica of your mailbox on myserver on the local machine in the directory ~/maildir.
-Note that neither your configuration file (by default ~/.notmuch-config) nor ~/maildir should exist before running this command, as both will be created.
-Moreover, it is recommended that you set maildir.synchronize_flags=false on the server before running this command, since this setting will be copied to the client.
+First run "notmuch new" on myserver, then create a directory `~/maildir` containing a replica of your mailbox on myserver.
+Note that neither your configuration file (by default `~/.notmuch-config`) nor `~/maildir` should exist before running this command, as both will be created.

+To have the command ``notmuch new`` on a client automatically fetch new mail from server `myserver`, you can place the following in the file ``.notmuch/hooks/post-new`` under your mail directory:

+    #!/bin/sh
+    notmuch --nonew --upbg myserver

 # FILES

+The default notmuch configuration file is `$HOME/.notmuch-config`.

 muchsync keeps all of its state in a subdirectory of your top maildir called ```.notmuch/muchsync```.